-Juanita McNeely's hauntingly savage figurative paintings are central to the first generation of feminist art.
-Her work was well known and widely discussed in the pioneering years of Feminism, receiving recognition in defining articles such as New York Magazine's "Female View of Erotica" (with Louise Bourgeois, Joan Semmel, Hannah Wilke, and Anita Steckel) and Art in America's "Women artists of the '70s".
-Yet, when the Mitchell Algus Gallery did an exhibition of her work 2006 it was the first time the artist's paintings had been shown in New York in twenty-six years.
-Informed by early and continuing health problems, McNeely's paintings are passionate, strange, and beautiful.
-And while the artist recognizes that her work is "difficult to look at, much less deal with, these subjects continue to be the focus of my 'still lives'-life, death, birth, pain and women's struggles...my experiences."
+Juanita McNeely's hauntingly savage figurative painting is central to the first generation of feminist art.
+Her work is also almost entirely unknown outside a small circle of contemporaries (including Judith Bernstein, Joan Semmel, and Anita Steckel who were, in the early 1970s, the collective subject of a New York Magazine feature on wayward feminists).
+When the Mitchell Algus Gallery did an exhibition of her work 2006, it was the first time McNeely's paintings had been seen in New York in twenty-six years.
+Unfortunately, for a woman of her generation this cryptic exile makes sense.
+Her paintings are passionate, strange, and beautiful.
+McNeely recognizes that her work is "difficult to look at, much less deal with.
+These subjects continue to be the focus of my 'still lives'-life, death, birth, pain and women's struggles...my experiences."

 Juanita McNeely was born in St. Louis, Missouri in 1936.
-In college she studied with the Bauhaus expatriate Werner Drewes and Allan Kaprow, who became a significant advocate of her independent voice.
-In the 1970s McNeely showed with several of SoHo's early cooperative galleries, as well as the Evelyn Aimis Fine Art in Toronto.
+In college she studied with Allan Kaprow, who became a significant advocate of her independent voice.
+In the 1970s McNeely showed with several of SoHo's early cooperative galleries.
 Juanita McNeely continues to live and work in New York.